 OnDeck is an online lender that focuses on small businesses.
 Since the company was launched in 2007, it has delivered over $7 billion in loans.
 It has an A+ BBB rating and is backed by Google Ventures: the venture capital investment arm of Google Inc.

 OnDeck uses proprietary software that allows it to evaluate businesses based on their performance, not on the personal credit of its owners.
 Applications are approved, or denied, within minutes and funding can be as fast as the next business day.
-The loans have daily payments, which are collected directly from your bank account each business day.
+The loans have daily payments, which are collected directly from your bank account each business day or week.

-Interest rates range from 5.99% to 98%.
-There is also a 2.5% origination fee to consider.
+There is also a 2.5% to 4% origination fee to consider.
 However, returning customers only pay an origination fee of 1.25% for a second loan and there is no origination fee on the third loan.
-Larger businesses with a solid credit history can qualify for larger loans with interest rates ranging from 19.99% to 39.99% APR.

 OnDeck is a source of fast cash for small business that would otherwise not qualify for traditional bank loans.
 This is made possible thanks to its automated credit assessment technology, which makes processing small loan amounts financially viable.